 - Biostrap records your HR in much longer intervals than WHOOP.

-Update: I spoke to Biostrap about this issue.
-They recommend putting the wrist strap on when you go to bed, and wearing the armband or chest strap during the day, to track active calorie burn.
-I’m currently awaiting the new Biostrap Evo and will update this article again with my findings.
+I spoke to Biostrap about this issue.
+They recommend putting the wrist strap on when you go to bed and wearing the armband or chest strap during the day, to track active calorie burn.

 Here’s where it gets interesting: Biostrap doesn’t show REM sleep in its app.
-Instead, according to their FAQ and this knowledge base article, Biostrap lumps REM sleep in with slow-wave (deep) sleep and just calls it all deep sleep.
+Instead, Biostrap lumps REM sleep in with slow-wave (deep) sleep and just calls it all deep sleep.

-But the differences even show on a regular HR analysis.
-During deep sleep, your resting HR tends to be low and doesn’t show a lot of ups and downs.
-REM sleep is much more volatile and you can expect changes in HR (and even spikes), as it’s an active phase of sleep during which memory consolidation and dreaming occurs.
+However, while your resting HR tends to be low and doesn’t show a lot of ups and downs during deep sleep, REM sleep is much more volatile and you can expect changes in HR (and even spikes), as it’s an active phase of sleep during which memory consolidation and dreaming occurs.

 In addition to its lack of detailed reporting and its accuracy issues, Biostrap also fails to provide insights into which lifestyle factors might have influenced my sleep and quality of sleep.
 As a result, I can’t take any corrective action.

-WHOOP, on the other hand, provides much more accurate and detailed sleep tracking — including differentiating between deep and REM sleep.
-Plus, the WHOOP app provides important information about how the previous day’s actions impacted that night’s sleep quality.
+WHOOP, on the other hand, provides important information about how the previous day’s actions impacted that night’s sleep quality.

 From a purely technological perspective, I think WHOOP has a massive advantage over Biostrap because of its two additional sensors.